All about the budget and prices of a trip to Chile!

 Now that you have your international flight, you will arrive in Santiago de Chile.
 However, many of you choose Chile for its Patagonian glaciers or the famous Atacama Desert.
 In Chile, the distances are immense and you will have to go through Santiago heading north or south, or to Easter Island.

-To cross these extended distances, the most convenient way is to take domestic flights between Santiago and your destination.
-Don’t worry, the local and regional airlines are all good quality and safe.
+To cross these long distances, the most common way is to take internal flights between Santiago and the destination.
+No need to worry, the local airlines in Chile and regional airlines are all of good quality and secure.
 You will findlow cost options, which essentially practice the same kind of pricing policy as companies like Spirit and Frontier.

 The most popular airlines are the Latin American giant LATAM (formerly LAN and TAM), and the more economical SkyAirlines and Jetsmart.
 Personally, I always prefer to travel with LATAM, which has more regular flight options and covers a large part of the country and region.
 Their customer service was also effective, even in the midst of the Coronavirus pandemic!

-• For a one-way flight from Santiago to Calama (the gateway to the Atacama Desert) count on spending an average of $45 USD per person.
-Prices are fairly fixed year round with very regular flights.
+- For a one-way flight from Santiago to Calama (gateway to the Atacama Desert) you can expect to pay an average of 120 USD per person.
+Prices vary according to the dates (prices go up during public holidays and weekends) with very regular flights.

-• To reach Patagonia, a one-way flight from Santiago to Punta Arenas in the summer can reach $80 to $105 USD per person.
-Flights to the south are seasonal and large variations in prices are common, especially during the Chilean school holidays in February, for example.
+- To reach Patagonia, a one-way flight from Santiago to Punta Arenas in the summer season can quite easily costs 115 to 150 USD per person.
+Flights to the south are seasonal and you can expect large variations in prices, especially during the Chilean school holidays in February, for example.
 Flights around New Year’s are often exorbitantly priced.

 You will also find flights less frequented but still useful for travelers who like to stray from tourist hot spots, such as Temuco, capital of Araucania; Copiapo in the North; or Arica or Iquique in the far North of Chile.
 To reach the Southern Highway or the lakes region, the small airports of Balmaceda and Puerto Montt are also very useful.

-And still other destinations are even less touristic, but for these it is better to speak directly to one of our travel creators, who will be able to advise you best according to your expectations.
+And many other destinations off the beaten track, but for that, it is better to refer to one of our travel creators, who will be able to advise you best according to your expectations.

 Chile's train network